mtrefzer/plugin-resultAsJson/README.md

 [resultAsJson]
 ; Output the result as JSON, default = false use_json=true
+; If this value is set, the plugin checks if a request parameter with this name exists.
+; Finding the parameter, the json output is sent.
+If the parameter is missing ; the usual html response is sent.
+; If this value is empty, always json is used for the response. use_json_flag='phpmussel'
 ```

 Upload the "resultAsJson" directory of this repository and all its contents to the "plugins" directory of your phpMussel installation (the "plugins" directory is a sub-directory of the "vault" directory).